SoftwareAG/c8y-docs/content/device-sdk/mqtt-bundle/device-certificates.md

 certificate       = $dir/caCert.pem # CA certificate, which will be the issuer of signed certificate.

 default_md        = sha256 # hash function
-default_days      = 375 # default number of days, which the certificate will be valid since the date of generation. preserve          = no # if set to 'no' then it will determine the same order of the distinguished name in every signed certificate. policy            = signing_policy # the name of the tag in this file, which specifies fields of the certificate, which have to be fulfilled or even match the CA certificate values to be signed.
+default_days      = 375 # default number of days for which the certificate will be valid since the date of its generation. preserve          = no # if set to 'no' then it will determine the same order of the distinguished name in every signed certificate. policy            = signing_policy # the name of the tag in this file that specifies the fields of the certificate.
+The fields have to be fulfilled or even match the CA certificate values to be signed.

 # For certificate revocation lists.
 crl               = $crl_dir/caCrl.pem # CA certificate revocation list
-crlnumber         = $crl_dir/crlnumber # serial, but for the certificate revocation list crl_extensions    = crl_ext # the name of the tag in this file, which specifies certificates revocation list extensions, which will be added to the certificate revocation by default. default_crl_days  = 30 # default number of days, which the certificate revocation list will be valid since the date of generation.
-After that date it should be updated to see, if there are new entries on the list.
+crlnumber         = $crl_dir/crlnumber # serial, but for the certificate revocation list crl_extensions    = crl_ext # the name of the tag in this file, which specifies certificates revocation list extensions, which will be added to the certificate revocation by default. default_crl_days  = 30 # default number of days for which the certificate revocation list will be valid since the date of its generation.
+After that date it should be updated to see if there are new entries on the list.

 [ req ]
 default_bits        = 4096 # default key size in bits.